JNHolman/RSVP-Cloud-Platform/infrastructure/project-3-cloud-governance/README.md

 - Guardrails that prevent “dangerous by accident” actions
 - Clearer visibility into costs and potential anomalies
 - Faster, more informed incident response via AI summaries

-This is the level of thinking hiring managers expect from engineers stepping into CloudOps/Platform/Security-focused roles.

 ---